1. Previous: Chapter 15

 )

-Both enum classes and sealed types are important, each in its own way!
+Both enum classes and sealed types are important.
+Each one serves a distinct purpose.

 Summary